aliwahhan/server/util/MsSqlMigratorUtility/README.md

-# Bitwarden MSSQL Database Migrator Utility
+# Deepsafer MSSQL Database Migrator Utility

-A command-line utility for performing MSSQL database migrations for Bitwarden's self-hosted and cloud deployments.
+A command-line utility for performing MSSQL database migrations for Deepsafer's self-hosted and cloud deployments.

 ## Overview